 Students must be in academic good standing to be eligible for graduation.
-This requires a cumulative grade point average of 2.33 or above at the end of each academic year.
+This requires a cumulative grade point average of 2.0 or above (GPA effective 2022-2023), at the end of each academic year.

 Courses Required for Graduation

 A student must successfully complete the following required courses: